jacktrolley/Travelling-Salesman-Problem-Solution-Code/README.md

 IMPORTANT DETAILS ABOUT PROGRAM

-	'tsp_1.php' , 'tsp_2.php' , 'tsp_3.php' and 'tsp_4.php'  are the php files.
+	'tsp_1.php' , 'tsp_2.php' , 'tsp_3.php' and 'tsp_4.php'  are the four php files needed for executing the program.
 The order of execution of the php files is 'tsp_1.php' , 'tsp_2.php' , 'tsp_3.php' and then 'tsp_4.php'.
 The execution of the files can be started from 'tsp_1.php'.

 	The 'XAMPP' Web Server is used for executing the php files.
-All the four 'php' files can be put in 'C:\xampp\htdocs' folder.
+All the four 'php' files ( ie:- 'tsp_1.php' , 'tsp_2.php' , 'tsp_3.php' and 'tsp_4.php' ) can be put in 'C:\xampp\htdocs' folder.

 	Some important properties of the program are given below.